-The need for a roof to cover the historic trains was identified in the 1990’s by the original founding Executive Director of the Cranbrook History Centre, Gary Anderson.
-He knew that for the longevity of the rail cars something had to be done to protect them from environmental factors to prevent further degradation.
-The dream is being realized, 30 years later with Executive Director Tammy Morgan on board.
+The need for a roof to cover the historic trains was identified in the 1990’s by the original founding Executive Director of the Cranbrook History Centre, Garry Anderson.
+He recognized that lifespan of this remarkable collection of rail cars was limited unless something was done to protect them from the environment.

-The rail cars, most of which are upwards to or over 100 years old and made out of fine wood and other organic materials, take a lot of resources and intervention to keep up with preservation efforts.
+The rail cars, most of which are upwards to or over 100 years old and feature fine wood and other organic materials, require significant resources and some intervention to preserve.
 Currently, maintenance as well as heating and cooling systems for the rail cars costs up to $60,000 dollars a year.
-The train shed will cut costs dramatically while preserving the cars for generations to come and will allow that money to be put towards new exhibits and programming for the community.
+A train shed roof could cut costs dramatically, while preserving the cars for generations to come.

-Beginning in the spring of 2018, the project will undergo multiple phases before it’s expected completion in summer 2019.
+Beginning in the spring of 2018, the project will undergo multiple phases, as funding allows.

 The building, contracted by Tyee Homes based in Kimberley, BC will be 3,000 sq. feet in total.
 Heavy timber frames and exposed naturally coloured roof structure will enhance the beauty of the rail cars as well as preserve them.
-In addition to the roof, an accessible new platform will be constructed, allowing for people with physical disabilities and others who do not want to take a guided tour an opportunity to view and learn about the rail cars at their own pace.
+In addition to the roof, a platform will be constructed, improving access for the elderly and for people with physical disabilities.

 November 9, 2018